Coronavirus Covid-19: Winston Peters: NZ economy can't go back to the way it was

-Deputy Prime Minister Winston Peters says New Zealand should rebuild its car and pharmaceutical industries and move away from selling dairy products to China in the post-Covid world.
+Deputy Prime Minister Winston Peters says New Zealand should rebuild the likes of its pharmaceutical industry and move away from relying on selling dairy products to China in the post-Covid world.

 Speaking to Mike Hosking on Newstalk ZB, Peters pushed back at globalisation and the "neo-liberal experiment" which he said had left us vulnerable to a crisis like this one.